-MCMS also will engage all stakeholders to include students, parents, teachers, staff and administration in the annual development and review of the LCAP.
-The school LCAP will show parents how our annual goals are tied to our budget.
-In accordance with California Education Code section 52064.1, the LCAP will attach an annual budget overview for parents that uses understandable and accessible language.
-MCMS will comply with Education Code section 47606.5 regarding the process for adopting and amending its LCAP, including the requirements to hold at least one public hearing to solicit recommendations and comments from members of the public and to post the LCAP on the homepage of MCMS's website.
+Mayacamas will also engage all stakeholders to include students, parents, teachers, staff and administration in the annual development and review of the LCAP.
+In accordance with California Education Code section 52064.1, the LCAP will include an annual budget overview for parents that uses understandable and accessible language to show parents how our annual goals are tied to our budget.
+Mayacamas will comply with Education Code section 47606.5 regarding the process for adopting and amending its LCAP, including the requirements to hold at least one public hearing to solicit recommendations and comments from members of the public and to post the LCAP on the homepage of Mayacamas's website.
 The school will also conduct a mid-year LCAP progress review and present findings to the Board at a public meeting.